 8.1 All notices, requests, consents and demands shall be made in writing to either party at the address set forth in the applicable Order.
 Either party may change its address by giving notice of the new address to the other party.

 8.2 Notices and payments required hereunder shall be deemed properly given: (i) upon personal delivery to the party to be notified; (ii) upon delivery by electronic facsimile (the transmittal of which shall be confirmed by a telephone call to the other party) to the fax number as such party may designate by advance written notice to the other party; (iii) upon delivery by electronic mail (the transmittal of which shall be confirmed by a telephone call or responsive e-mail to the other party) to the e-mail address as such party may designate by advance written notice to the other party; (iv) three business days after mailing by first class, certified mail, postage prepaid and addressed to the party to be notified at the address indicated for such party in this Agreement or at such other address as such party may designate by advance written notice to the other party; or (v) next day for delivery by guaranteed overnight delivery, which delivery is confirmed.

-9.5 Governing Law; Jurisdiction.
-This Agreement shall be governed by the laws of the State of Massachusetts.
-Any legal action arising out of or in conjunction with this Agreement or any breach thereof shall be brought and prosecuted in an appropriate court of competent jurisdiction within Suffolk County, Massachusetts.
+10.5 Governing Law; Jurisdiction.
+This Agreement shall be governed by the laws of the State of Texas.
+Any legal action arising out of or in conjunction with this Agreement or any breach thereof shall be brought and prosecuted in an appropriate court of competent jurisdiction within Travis County, Texas.